ronakupadhyaya/Horizons-week-05/README.md

 Get ready to dive in and create more models and properties to build out the rest of Yelp!

 ## Step 1: Connecting Users 🙇
-Now we’ll be adding more properties to our users in our database model to give them friends and reviews.
+Now we’ll be adding more properties to our users in our database model to give them followers and reviews.
 Notice how we are *not* providing you with the typical scaffolding for each route!

 Your job is to take the specifications for each model and determine, with your views, how many routes you *have*, what they are *called*, and what they *do*.
 Take a deep breath; you've got this!